 - curvature of the spine, or scoliosis

 You should visit your doctor if you have any of these symptoms.
 If you’ve had a spinal injury, it’s important to watch for these symptoms.
 It may take months or even years after your injury for syringomyelia to develop.

 To diagnose your condition, your neurologist will first take your complete medical history.
 A complete physical examination will also be performed.
 Be prepared to tell your neurologist about your symptoms and how long you’ve had them.

 If your neurologist thinks you may have syringomyelia, they’ll order an MRI scan to look for a syrinx in your spinal cord.
-MRI is the most reliable diagnostic tool for syringomyelia, and it’s considered the gold standard for diagnosing the condition.
+An MRI scan is the most reliable diagnostic tool for syringomyelia, and it’s considered the gold standard for diagnosing the condition.

 Treatment depends on the progression of the disorder and whether you’re experiencing symptoms that disrupt your life.
 If you have no symptoms or mild symptoms, you may not need treatment.
 Your neurologist will monitor the progression of the disorder.